EC580 Introduction to Econometrics

 In completing this module, you will:

-deepen your knowledge of one particular area of economics
+* demonstrate a critical and in-depth knowledge of one particular area of economics